Romanized Bengali — Online Sounds

 If you want to spell correctly so as to write Bengali, you will need a more accurate system of writing.
 It is necessary in order to progress and to recognize or construct other sentences in different, unexpected circumstances.

-Instead of attempting to replace the Bengali script merely with an approximate phonetic representation, we use a well-established alternative Romanized Script accompanied by audio files.
+Instead of attempting to replace the Bengali script merely with an approximate—and potentially confusing—phonetic representation, we use a well-established alternative Romanized system accompanied by audio files.
 These will help you learn the relationship between the sounds, the Bengali characters, and their equivalent Romanized characters.

 If you wish, you can adapt better to the Romanization of the Bengali sounds by reading the letter below from the author.
 Also, you can click on [Contact Us!].